 - New densities enable higher VDI adoption: This 4-node All-Flash Virtual SAN is running more than 200 VDI desktops per node.
 This is extremely large density that significantly brings down the cost per user and can even scale beyond what VMware All-Flash Virtual SAN will support in 6.0.

 - VDI administration made easy = next-level productivity: VDI administrative operations such as pool creation recompose and boot storm are time consuming.
-I have written about them on this blog and you can read more about these particular challenges here and here.
 The speed of these operations in this RA is blazingly fast: 850 VDI desktops recomposed/patched in just one and an half hours?
 This is incredibly fast!!!
 Honestly, I haven’t heard of another platform that performs so fast – have you?
 Drop a comment to this blog if you are aware of such solutions.
 With these improvements in operational efficiency, organizations can really increase or define user productivity to next level.

 - Scaling successfully is scaling smartly: “Login VSImax*” score is the indication of the acceptable application response time at a particular VDI user density, and the lower score, the better.
 This RA never reached the maximum score, meaning that response time of the application is well within acceptable limit even with 850 desktops running in the environment!
 You might ask then why we did not scale further, beyond 850 desktops?
 I suggest downloading the RA guide where we discuss this in detail.